-She is the academic lead for Business and Innovation for the School of Nursing and Midwifery.
-The academic lead for the Flexible and Work based Learning Modules in partnership with Studio 3 (Autism and Wellbeing) and the academic lead for the learning disability modules within the Foundation Degree programmes.
+Andrea is the academic lead for Business and Innovation for the School of Nursing and Midwifery.
+The academic lead for the Flexible and Work-based Learning Modules in partnership with Studio 3 (Autism and Well-being) and the academic lead for the learning disability modules within the Foundation Degree Programmes.

-Innovations that she has been involved in: –
+Innovations that Andrea has been involved in include:

-Basic Life Support for Carers of People with Distorted Body Shape developed by myself and a colleague.
+Basic Life Support for Carers of People with Distorted Body Shape, developed by Andrea and a colleague.
 This initiative is now taught within child and learning disability modules.
-We are now working with colleagues in Australia and possibly America to pass on our knowledge and undertake further research.
+Further research is now being undertaken in Australia and America to further knowledge in this area.

-She has developed with colleagues, a website on clinical holding which includes a library of evidence based holding techniques.
+Developed, with colleagues, a website on clinical holding, which includes a library of evidence-based holding techniques.
 This resource is used within local hospitals.
-She has developed a range of teaching and learning activities around this subject which is being introduced within child field nursing modules.
-She is in the process of developing this teaching initiative for Worcester University and Chester University.
+Andrea has developed a range of teaching and learning activities around this subject, which is being introduced within child nursing models.
+She is in the process of developing this teaching intiative for Worcester University and Chester University.

-She has completed a small scale research project with looking at “What is the current situation regarding knowledge on postural care amongst nursing students at Birmingham City University?”
-We are now meeting with the programme director and deputies to look at how our research can be incorporated into the nursing curriculum.
+Andrea has also completed a small-scale research project looking at 'What is the current situation regarding knowldege on postural care amongst nursing students at BCU?'
+This research is currently being incorporated into the nursing curriculum.